 Primary Photo ID is required to establish proof of the identity of the person requesting a protected vital record.
 Acceptable forms of Primary Identification are:

-If your driver’s license has an extension sticker on the back, submit copy of both sides.
-If expiration is no more than six months old, ONE ADDITIONAL document showing your name and your current address will be needed.
+If your driver’s license has an extension sticker on the back, submit a copy of both sides.
+If expiration is no more than six months old, ONE ADDITIONAL document showing your name and your current address that matches what is listed on your application will be needed.

-If the expiration date is more than six month old or you do not have a valid photo ID, you will need TWO pieces of documentation with your name, one of which must show your current address, to prove your identity.
+If the expiration date is more than six months old or you do not have a valid photo ID, you will need TWO pieces of documentation with your name, one of which must show your current address, to prove your identity .
 ONE piece of documentation can be a bill (electricity, cellular phone, water) or other mail.
 The OTHER piece of documentation must be one of the following items:

 NOTE: Social Security Cards are not acceptable

 A Matrícula Consular card issued after October 2006 and not currently expired is acceptable on its own.
 However, if issued prior to October 2006, you will need to submit ONE additional documentation showing current address as noted above.
 If you do not have any of the items listed above, you will need to submit a copy of a current utility bill (electricity, cellular phone, water) showing your name and your current address.